Steve Miller (sports executive): Business

 When Miller left his position at Kansas State, he entered the world of business.
 He spent nine years with Nike, from June 1991 to September 2000, serving successively as director of athletics, director of global sports marketing, director of national sports marketing, director of sports marketing Asia Pacific and director of global sports marketing relations.
 He relinquished his position with Nike following conflict with Phil Knight.
 In 2000, he took the position of director of the Professional Bowlers Association (PBA), a position he retained until 2005.
 During his time with the PBA, where he "was hired to make bowling relevant" according to ABC News, Miller stood as a primary focus for the documentary film A League of Ordinary Gentlemen, which spotlighted his efforts to transform the PBA "into a slicker, more colorful media-friendly package".

-He is a faculty member at the University of Oregon, serving since 2005 as a senior analyst and adjunct professor at the Lundquist Business School and Warsaw Sports Marketing Center.
+He was a faculty member at the University of Oregon, serving since 2005 as a senior analyst and adjunct professor at the Lundquist Business School and Warsaw Sports Marketing Center.